Menu

 Our sheep help in lessons with measuring, animal categories, life cycles, the importance of preserving rare breed animals, people who help us, farm animals etc....

-Each year the sheep are sheared, the fleece is then used in school to allow the children to try spinning and felt making.
+Each year the sheep are sheared, and the fleece is then used in school to allow the children to try spinning and felt-making.

 We were also joined this year with two orphan lambs called Lambert and Daisy.
 The children put into practise what they have learned in numeracy about weights and measures when they make up the bottles every morning and afternoon.